 That’s the idea of the value of money over time.
 Having it in your hand now is worth more than the promise of having it in the future.
 The exact difference in how much more it’s worth today depends on how long you’d have to wait, what you can do with the money now and the interest rates used to calculate the investment.

 What Does It Mean To Me?

 If you’re going to receive money in the future from a structured settlement, lottery winning or annuity, having that money to use now may be more valuable to you than waiting to get it in the future.
-If you’re wondering what your future money is worth today, speak with one of our experts for expert care and attention at 1-866-256-0088.
-Or fill out the quote form on this page.
+If you’re wondering what your future money is worth today, speak with one of our consultants for expert care and attention at 1-866-256-0088, or fill out the quote form below.